MattKwonDo/project-presentations/README.md

 will be asked via Slack, and the moderator will deliver them to you when you are done speaking.

-If you receive questions you were not able to answer during your alotted time, it's a great idea to follow-up in Slack!
+If you receive questions you were not able to answer during your allotted time, it's a great idea to follow-up in Slack!

 ## Presenter Expectations